Kerala Itinerary - 7 Days

 Best time to visit Kerala

 Kerala is a year-round destination but September to March is the ideal time to visit Kerala.
 December is one of the busiest months due to the holiday season.
 The weather is pleasant, humidity is negligible and you can visit all the major attractions of Kerala – backwaters, tea plantations, and beaches.
-April and May can be very hot and humid and best avoided.
+April and May can be very hot and humid and are best avoided.
 During that period, you can explore the higher altitude regions like Munnar and Wayanad which are relatively cooler.
 From June to August, Kerala is flooded with torrential rains, making it difficult to explore most regions of Kerala.

 How to get around Kerala